All Takes

 I don't want robot umps.
-No. Because I think there's gonna be a lot of unintended consequences with that... there are a lot of breaking balls that'll be in the dirt that'll clip the bottom of the strike zone technically.
-They'd have to figure out a better way to do it.
+No. Because I think there's gonna be a lot of unintended consequences with that.
+Because if you just have a square that buzzes ball or strike... there are a lot of breaking balls that'll be like in the dirt that'll clip the bottom of the strike zone technically.
 I don't want robots.

 If it's like seventh, eighth inning, I don't know... but in like a World Series playoff game... you kind of have to.
 It's the World Series.
-Anytime it's a playoff game.
-It's when it's like 10 nothing and a guy's bunting, it's like, what are you doing right then?
-But in that [World Series] situation, you have to.
+Anytime it's the World Series, if it's a one nothing or two nothing game, you kind of have to.

 I think there's different tiers of it... but catchers, yeah, they're crazy.
 Who would want to crouch for three hours every day?
-Just stopping projectiles.
-Getting hit with bats and foul tips and all kinds of things.
-You guys are crazy.
+Just stopping projectiles... getting hit with bats and foul tips...
+I'm like, you guys are crazy.
 I wouldn't wanna do that.
-Any catcher in the league is a different brand of psycho.

 It's a career-long bet.
 He never said like next Home Run Derby, you just said ever win a Home Run...
 At some point before it's all said and done, I got at least seven more years left.
 So at some point, at some point we're going to get out there.
 I hope.